Blackrock College: Status and operation

 Blackrock is now run by the Congregation of the Holy Ghost in close co-operation with a dedicated group of lay personnel.
 The annual fees for students in 2011 were €6,300 for day boys, €17,250 for boarders and €18,250 for overseas boarders.

 The college and its sister schools in Ireland are today held in trust by the Des Places Educational Association, which, as the college's patron, aims to maintain the Spiritan ethos in all five schools – Blackrock, Rockwell, St. Mary's, St. Michael's and Templeogue – conducted by the Congregation of the Holy Spirit in Ireland.

 Curriculum

 The curriculum offered is broad, covering all common subjects in the State Examinations including Latin, German, art, music, business, materials technology wood, science and history.
 Inspections by the Department of Education found exemplary standards of teaching and learning.
 The Irish Times placed the college in the "Top Ten" schools in the state, based on the proportion of students who accept a place in higher or further education.
-There are dedicated facilities for home economics and materials technology.